Associate Adjunct Scientist

 f: 508 457 4727

-As a research scientist and executive in the biopharmaceutical industry Dr. Campbell worked on the successful development of medicines used to treat infectious diseases, multiple sclerosis, high blood pressure, heart failure, high cholesterol, infertility, and metabolic disorders.
-He has worked at all stages of drug discovery and development, from identification of targets and candidate molecules to clinical proof of concept, registration studies, regulatory approval, and product launch.
+I have been fortunate to work with great teams in industry on development of medicines now used to treat infectious diseases, multiple sclerosis, high blood pressure, heart failure, high cholesterol, infertility, and metabolic disorders.
+This includes experience with all stages of drug discovery and development, from identification of targets and candidate molecules to clinical proof of concept, registration studies, regulatory approval, and product launch.
+I have also been fortunate to work with many great students, starting with the bioinformatics course "Drug Discovery and Development" that I created and taught in the Rabb School at Brandeis University, and continuing with high school, college, and graduate students at the MBL.